Title: Hanging by a Thread

 Rose sat down at the table, looking awed.
 "It's all real," she breathed.
 "Magic.
 It's really real."

-"Really, truly," the Doctor agreed, then leaned forward across the table.
+"Really, truly," the Doctor agreed, then leant forward across the table.
 "James?
 Albus?"

 "My sons," Harry said quietly.
 "James is older by a year.
 Albus was only born a few months ago."